-Unit Properties Plant & Equipment Mission The Properties Unit maintains and manages all of the buildings and properties the City owns or occupies to ensure occupants are able to undertake their activities in the best way possible. maintenance of the City's owned plant, fleet Functions Materials and Cost Management Business Development Leasing and Licensing Programmed Maintenance Periodic Maintenance and Project Management Depot and Store Fleet Procurement Fleet Maintenance Electrical Engineering Mechanical Engineering Street Lighting and Christmas Decorations
+Unit Properties Plant & Equipment Mission The Properties Unit maintains and manages all of the buildings and properties the City owns or occupies to ensure occupants are able to undertake their activities in the best way possible.
+The Plant and Equipment Unit is responsible for the management and technical maintenance of the City's owned plant, fleet and equipment.
+Functions Materials and Cost Management Business Development Leasing and Licensing Programmed Maintenance Periodic Maintenance and Project Management Depot and Store Fleet Procurement Fleet Maintenance Electrical Engineering Mechanical Engineering Street Lighting and Christmas Decorations